beberlei/doctrine2/docs/en/reference/basic-mapping.rst

 - ``int``: ``integer``
 - ``string`` or any other type: ``string``

-As of version 2.11 Doctrine can also automatically map PHP 8.1 enums to their ``enumType``.
+As of version 2.11 Doctrine can also automatically map typed properties using a PHP 8.1 enums to set the right ``type`` and ``enumType``.

 .. _reference-mapping-types: